johnmark13/lamina1-map-not-territory/documents/overview.md

 ## Key Documents & Community Content

 Lamina1 loves the people and the people love Lamina1.
-Lamina1 and some people have written documents on what you need you need to know, these documents have everything to get you a long way passed started.
+Lamina1 and some people have written documents on what you need you need to know, these documents have everything to get you a long way past started.

 | Document                                                                                                                                          | Author      | What is it?                                                                                                            |
 | ------------------------------------------------------------------------------------------------------------------------------------------------- | ----------- | ---------------------------------------------------------------------------------------------------------------------- |